Do you have a question you would like to ask us? Browse our FAQ categories and see if we already have an answer for you!

 • $10,000: Raised and/or “non-cash” credit prior to Graduation (passing the final Public Access Test for Assistance Dogs or final Facility Observation Test for Facility Dogs).

-A Direct Client or Direct Handler who has not met his/her PIF 1 Goal by Graduation is expected to have a set, ongoing PIF plan in concert with his/her Advocate.
-Each Direct Client and Direct Handler will continue to be assessed on his/her PIF efforts throughout placement; and continued efforts are expected until the PIF Goal 1 is reached.
+A Client or Handler who has not met their PIF 1 Goal by Graduation is expected to have a set, ongoing PIF plan in concert with their Advocate.
+Each Client and Handler will continue to be assessed on their PIF efforts throughout placement; and continued efforts are expected until the PIF Goal 1 is reached.

-Is the organization financially reliant upon Direct Clients’ and Direct Handlers’ PIF 1s?
+Is paws4people financially reliant upon Clients' and Handlers' PIF fundraising?

 Analysis of financial data shows that in the fiscal year ended June 30, 2016 shows: